 - ISO19139 Table A.1 Constraints Schematron (Medin/Parslow 1.4)

-Note: since ISO 19139 is designed for spatial data, it might seem anachronistic to use it for non-spatial data.
-However it is sometimes useful when using a Geographic Information System to also store both spatial datasets plus a few non-spatial datasets in the same system.
+Since ISO 19139 is designed for spatial data, it might seem anachronistic to use it for non-spatial data.
+However, it’s sometimes useful when using a Geographic Information System to also store both spatial datasets plus a few non-spatial datasets in the same system.

 GEMINI is the UK standard for spatial metadata.
-It is based on ISO 19139 and takes into account the needs of INSPIRE too.
+It’s based on ISO 19139 and takes into account the needs of INSPIRE too.

 - the resource type will be ‘dataset’, ‘series’ or 'service’ (not 'nonGeographicDataset’)